-- 1. If it is determined that an investigation and adjudication should proceed under this policy, the Title IX Coordinator or a Deputy Title IX Coordinator will assign one or more investigators to the case. - 2.
-At the discretion of the Title IX Coordinator or Deputy Title IX Coordinator, the assigned investigator may be an employee of Trinity College and/or may be an external investigator hired by the College.
+If the Title IX Coordinator or a Deputy Title IX Coordinator determines that an investigation and adjudication should proceed under this policy, the Title IX Coordinator or a Deputy Title IX Coordinator will assign one or more investigators to the case.
+At the discretion of the Title IX Coordinator or a Deputy Title IX Coordinator, the assigned investigator may be an employee of Trinity College and/or may be an external investigator hired by the College.
 The investigator also may be an attorney or someone with legal training.
 This decision will be informed by the complexity of the case, the availability of internal resources at the time of the investigation, and other reasonable considerations.
-In either case, the investigator will have appropriate training in investigating cases of alleged sexual misconduct, consistent with federal and state regulation. - 3.
-Trinity's investigation and adjudication process does not require or permit the Complainant and Respondent to interact or communicate directly or indirectly with each other at any time during the investigation and/or disciplinary proceedings. - 4.
-The investigator is authorized to contact any and all individuals with potentially relevant information and may interview such individuals on more than one occasion if necessary.
-The nature and scope of the investigation is within the discretion of the Title IX Coordinator or Deputy Title IX Coordinator. - 5.
-The Title IX Coordinator or designee may also at any time take appropriate steps, including by way of example only, issuance of no-contact orders and/or no-trespass notices, temporary changes in assignment of duties or housing, changes in class schedules or class requirements, transportation accommodations, or other accommodations, if requested and reasonably available, to protect reporting or complaining parties on an interim basis.
-These measures can be taken, regardless of whether a victim of alleged sexual misconduct pursues a complaint under this policy. - 6.
+In either case, the investigator will have appropriate training in investigating cases of alleged sexual harassment, consistent with federal and state regulation.
+The investigation will proceed subject to the following rules:

+- 1. The investigator is authorized to contact any and all individuals with potentially relevant information and may interview such individuals on more than one occasion if necessary.
+The nature and scope of the investigation is within the discretion of the Title IX Coordinator or a Deputy Title IX Coordinator. - 2.
+The Title IX Coordinator or a Deputy Title IX Coordinator may also at any time take appropriate steps, including by way of example only, issuance of no-contact orders and/or no-trespass notices, temporary changes in assignment of duties or housing, changes in class schedules or class requirements, transportation accommodations, or other accommodations, if requested and reasonably available, to protect and support participants in the process on an interim basis.
+These measures can be taken, regardless of whether a victim of alleged sexual harassment pursues a complaint under this policy. - 3.
 The Complainant and Respondent will be asked to identify all relevant evidence they would like the investigator to review, as well as witnesses they would like the investigator to interview.
 Both parties may provide, if they wish, a list of questions they would like the investigator to ask of particular witnesses or of each other.
-The investigator will exercise reasonable discretion in deciding which questions should be excluded. - 7.
-All participants in the investigation are expected to cooperate fully by providing complete, accurate, and truthful information.
-They may also be expected to sign statements or other documents memorializing the information they provided and will be asked to keep the substance of the interview confidential.
-Failure to cooperate fully with the investigator may subject the individual to the full range of disciplinary actions, or dismissal of a complaint, as applicable. - 8.
-Formal rules of evidence do not apply in the process described herein.
-In cases where an evidentiary or procedural question arises in connection with the investigation or adjudication process, the Title IX Coordinator or designated Deputy Title IX Coordinator will decide the question. - 9.
-The investigator will compile the results of the fact-finding process into a preliminary report and provide this report to the Title IX Coordinator or a designated Deputy Title IX Coordinator, who will assess the adequacy and thoroughness of the preliminary report and request further investigation, if warranted.
-The preliminary report will not include the investigator's conclusions regarding whether the allegations are substantiated.
+The investigator will exercise reasonable discretion in deciding which questions should be excluded. - 4.
+Formal rules of evidence do not apply in the investigation and adjudication process.
+In cases where an evidentiary or procedural question arises in connection with the investigation or adjudication process, the Title IX Coordinator, designated Deputy Title IX Coordinator, or Hearing Convener will decide the question. - 5.
+The Respondent is presumed not responsible for the charges unless found responsible following completion of the investigation and adjudication process.
+The College will not impose disciplinary sanctions on a Respondent before completion of the investigation and adjudication process. - 6.
+Although the parties to the investigation may provide information and evidence, it is the investigator's responsibility to gather relevant evidence to the extent reasonably available, such as information in the possession, custody, or control of the College (e.g., College security access records, employee or student information, etc.).
+There is no requirement that a Complainant or Respondent share privileged or confidential medical and counseling records.
+However, where a party chooses to share medical or counseling records as part of the